 - What are the factors of performing continuous integration successfully?

-- What is the concept behind sudo in Linux operating system?
+- What is the concept behind sudo in the Linux operating system?

 - Can you explain the architecture of Jenkins?

-- What are key differences between Continuous Delivery and Continuous Deployment?
+- What are the key differences between Continuous Delivery and Continuous Deployment?

 YouTeam collected 150 questions for remote-engineer interviews to help assess soft skills.
 Employers can also measure a candidate’s technical skills, personality, and fit using pre-employment test platforms such as TestGorilla.